Toddler Books: Penguin and Igloo Scene

 - Let dry.
 Peel off of plate gently when completely dry to display.

-Due to the powder consistency of Plaster of Paris before adding water, mix out of reach of children.
-You might even consider using a face mask to
+- Due to the powder consistency of Plaster of Paris before adding water, mix out of reach of children.
+You might even consider using a face mask to prevent breathing in the powder.

-You can find erasers and pebbles at some Dollar Trees or at Craft Supply Stores.
+- We found pebbles at some Dollar Trees or at Craft Supply Stores.

-We use a large 4 cup plastic measuring cup to mix plaster in which makes it easier to pour from.
-Older toddlers can help pour their own
+- We use a large 4 cup plastic measuring cup to mix plaster in which makes it easier to pour from.
+Older toddlers can help pour their own mixed plaster with adult monitoring.

 Penguin Poems and Songs